 LASIK Laser Vision Correction

-LASIK, or In-Situ Keratomileusis, is the most commonly performed vision correction surgery to treat nearsightedness, farsightedness, and astigmatism.
-Millions of people around the world have already discovered that LASIK will give them clear vision and freedom from glasses as well as contacts.
-At Jacksonville Eye Center, Dr. Robert I. Schnipper uses the latest blade-free laser vision technology to provide his patients in Jacksonville, Florida clear vision without glasses.
+LASIK, or In-Situ Keratomileusis, is the most commonly performed vision correction surgery that treats nearsightedness, farsightedness, and astigmatism.
+Millions of people around the world have already discovered that LASIK will give them a clear vision and freedom from glasses as well as contacts.
+Our LASIK surgeon, Dr. Robert I. Schnipper uses the latest blade-free laser vision technology to provide his patients in Jacksonville, Florida clear vision without glasses.